-All organisms are composed of cells, a cell is the structural and functional unit of life of every organism. some organisms are made up of single-cell and some consist of many cells.
+All organisms are composed of cells, cell is the structural and functional unit of life. some organisms are made up of single-cell whereas some consist of many cells.
 For example organisms like bacteria, protozoans, and some algae are made up of a single cell and higher fungi, plants and animals, and humans are composed of many cells.

 The cell theory

 M.J.
-Schleiden and Theodore Schwann formulated the “cell theory in 1838. the cell theory was based on three observation as-
+Schleiden and Theodore Schwann formulated the “cell theory in 1838. the cell theory was based on three observations as-